Time Series Forecasting via Reasoning: A Slow-Thinking Approach with Reinforcement Fine-Tuned LLMs: Experiments

 \paragraph{Datasets and Evaluation Metrics.}

-To ensure comprehensive evaluation across diverse scenarios, we conduct experiments in nine datasets spanning multiple domains with distinct temporal characteristics and data attributes (detailed in Table \ref{tab:data_statistics}).
-These include: the ETT dataset \cite{zhou2021informer} capturing 2016-2018 electricity load records, Exchange \cite{lai2018modeling} tracking 1990-2016 foreign exchange rates, Wind \cite{lai2018modeling} with 2020-2021 wind measurements captured, AQ \cite{zhang2017cautionary} providing four-year air quality data, NASDAQ \cite{feng2019temporal} provides complete stock market series including opening/closing prices, trading volumes, and daily high-low values.
-All datasets were evaluated using Mean Squared Error (MSE) and Mean Absolute Error (MAE) under a 96-step prediction setting, except NASDAQ which uses a 36-step configuration, with results reported as the MSE between predictions and ground truth.
-Data statistics is listed in Appendix \ref{dataset}.
+To ensure comprehensive evaluation across diverse scenarios, we conduct experiments on nine datasets from multiple domains with distinct temporal characteristics (Table~\ref{tab:data_statistics}).
+These include ETT \citep{zhou2021informer} for 2016--2018 electricity load records, Exchange \citep{lai2018modeling} for 1990--2016 foreign exchange rates, Wind \citep{lai2018modeling} for 2020--2021 wind measurements, AQ \citep{zhang2017cautionary} for four-year air quality records, and NASDAQ \citep{feng2019temporal} for stock market series including prices and trading volumes.
+We report MSE between predictions and ground truth under a 96-step forecasting horizon for all datasets, except NASDAQ, which uses a 36-step horizon.

 \paragraph{Baselines.}